Kotori-Minami-XI/StoreWeb/README.md

 # StoreWeb

 ## 1. Introduction
-A compact demo for a web store constructed by JSP, Servlet, Mysql
+A brief demo for a web store constructed by JSP, Servlet, Mysql

 ## 2. Library
 ### 2.1 Jar lib